• Skip to primary navigation

 Ingredients

-• 3 cups chopped and de-pitted black plums
+• 3 cups chopped and de-pitted plums

 • 1/3 cup full fat organic coconut milk

-• 1 teaspoon organic vanilla extract
+• 1 teaspoon vanilla extract

-• 2 tablespoon organic chia seeds
+• 2 tablespoon chia seeds

 Instructions

-• Using your submersion blender blend the ingredients until you have the texture you desire (I like to have a few chunks left)
+• Remove the pot from the heat and using your immersion blender blend the ingredients until you have the texture you desire (I like to have a few chunks left).

 • Serve and enjoy!